Circus: Animal acts

 The earliest involvement of animals in circus was just the display of exotic creatures in a menagerie.
 Going as far back as the early eighteenth century, exotic animals were transported to North America for display, and menageries were a popular form of entertainment.
 The first true animals acts in the circus were equestrian acts.
 Soon elephants and big cats were displayed as well.
 Isaac A. Van Amburgh entered a cage with several big cats in 1833, and is generally considered to be the first wild animal trainer in American circus history.
-Mabel Stark was a famous female tiger-tamer.
+Mabel Stark was a famous tiger-tamer.